 Because he is a computer programmer, Cameron qualified for North Dakota’s STEM Student Loan Grant, receiving $1,500 a year to pay off his loans.
 That money helped knock off months from his repayment term, and he was able to save thousands in interest.

-And the grant is available to anyone working in a STEM-related career in North Dakota.
-You can submit your application after May 1.
+And the STEM grant is available to anyone working in a STEM-related career in North Dakota.

-If you are a nurse, you can get up to 85 percent of your outstanding loans paid off through the Nurse Corps Repayment Program offered by the Health Resources and Services Administration.
+If you are a nurse, you can get up to 85% of your outstanding loans paid off through the Nurse Corps Repayment Program offered by the Health Resources and Services Administration.

 To be eligible, you must be a licensed registered nurse, a nurse practitioner, or a nursing faculty member with a nursing degree.
 Applicants should work in either a healthcare facility with a critical shortage or at an accredited school of nursing.